openshift/gcp-project-operator/docs/development.md

 * Operators SDK

-The Operator is being developed based on the [Operators SDK](https://github.com/code-ready/crc/).
-Make sure you have it correctly installed.
+The Operator is being developed based on the [Operators SDK](https://github.com/operator-framework/operator-sdk).
+Make sure you have it installed correctly.

 * Docker or Podman